a3huang/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-The xargs command is usually used to pass arguments from the output of a pipe into another command.
+The xargs command reads from standard input and converts each line (element separated by whitespace) into arguments to another command.

-ex) `find . -name "*.c" -print0 | xargs -0 rm -rf`: removes all files ending in ".c" in the current directory including the ones that have spaces in their names.
+ex) `find . -name "*.c" -print0 | xargs -0 rm -rf`: Removes all files ending in ".c" in the current directory including the ones that have spaces in their names.
+The -print0 option of find puts a null character at the end of each filename and the -0 option of xargs makes it treat null characters as delimiters rather than spaces.

+ex) `echo dir1 dir2 | xargs ls`: lists the files in the directory named dir1 and in the directory named dir2